-At each sampling point, were filled in a spreadsheet excel file data, where the type of sample was specified in the comments, for examples, if it is Regolith, Colluvium or Alluvium.
+At each sampling point, an excel spreadsheet was populated with the type of sample, for example Regolith, Colluvium or Alluvium.

 HQ3 (85mm) and NQ2 (63.5mm) diamond core was sawn in half, with half core collected in a bag and submitted to the laboratory for analysis, the other half was retained in the tray and stored.
 All DD core was sampled at 2m intervals.